qgis/QGIS-Documentation/source/docs/user_manual/processing/console.rst

 If a parameter is optional and you do not want to use it, then don't include it in the dictionary.

-If a parameter has a default value, that value will be used if you use ``None``.
+If a parameter is not specified, the default value will be used.

 Depending on the type of parameter, values are introduced differently.
 The next list gives a quick review of how to introduce values for each type of input parameter: